BriceChou/aispider/README.md

   │   │   ├── Stephen111.jpg
   ````

-  Then, you could put any image file name into this folder.
-Be notice, it should only put the same person image.
+  Then, you could put any image file with any name into this folder.
+Be noticed, you should only put the same person image into the same folder.
 Don't push any other person into a same folder.
+If you do, don't worry about it.
+We can auto split this image face into new face image file.

-  Finally, you can name the main image file with `1.jpg` (current default value).
+  Finally, you can name the main image file with `1.jpg`, `11.jpg`, `111.jpg` (current default value, because we can quickly name the image file).
 Or you can change the source code with other name as you wish.

 ### `cache`